bnmoch3/blog/_posts/2024-06-11-leanstore.md

-Leanstore has [two boxes to tick](/blog/larger-than-mem-intro): (1) does it offer great performance in the case where the working set fits entirely in-memory, and (2) does it offer decent larger-than-memory performance
+Leanstore has [two boxes to tick](/blog/larger-than-mem-intro): (1) does it offer great performance in the case where the working set fits entirely in-memory, and (2) does it offer decent larger-than-memory performance as the working set's size increases.

 In the first case where the working dataset fits entirely in-memory, a b-tree implemented on top of Leanstore is has almost the same performance as an